yogeshhk/TeachingDataScience/Code/GraphNNs/README.md

 	- Deep Learning for non-Euclidean domain is called Geometric Deep Learning.
 	- Graph is composed of nodes and edges of the network structure data.
 	- Manifold data is geometric surface, modeled as point cloud.
 Irregularly arranged and randomly distributed, thus difficult to find neighbors.
+	- Laplacian Matrix is difference of Degree Matrix (diagonal having node incidences) and the Adjacency Matrix
+	- Spectral method is the eigen-decomposition of Laplacian matrix
+	- a manifold is a topological space that locally resembles Euclidean space near each point ie Tangent plane is 2D for 3D surface at a neighborhood of a point.
+	- GCN is spectral method
+	- GNN is recursively updating the hidden representation of nodes until convergence, aka  recurrent-based spatial GCN
+	- Mixture Model Networks (MoNet) is  a uniﬁed framework that can extend the CNN structure to non-Euclidean domains (graphs and manifolds), and can learn local, stationary and combinatorial specific task characteristics.

 - A Friendly Introduction to Graph Neural Networks https://www.kdnuggets.com/2020/11/friendly-introduction-graph-neural-networks.html
 	- RNNs are for sequences, which compute not only using inputs but also previous hidden state.